eway-crm/triggers/README.md

 When defining Stored Procedure parameter, Executable parameter or Action Criteria we can use SQL Queries or System Variables as value.

 ### SQL Queries
 There is an option to run SQL queries to take something from database as value.
 To initiate it, write this: `Value="SQL#"`.
-After # starts the query.
-Checkout our Database Schema to orient yourself in the format used in these queries.
+SQL query is placed after # character.
+Checkout our [Database Schema](https://dev.eway-crm.com/docs/database-schema.html) to orient yourself in the format used in these queries.

 ### System Variables
-Another option to choose value is to fill it with system variable.
-These refer to identifiers of a few items linked to current operation.
-Here is a list of them:
+You may also use our System Variables to use in-memory data:
 * **CURRENT_ITEM** - This gets you database record of the item the trigger is currently working on.
 * **CURRENT_USER** - This gets you database record of the user that is currently logged in eWay-CRM.
 * **CURRENT_ITEM_OWNER** - This gets you database record of the user owning the item the trigger is currently working on.